zaitsevyan/Theseus/README.md

  - At start, core load plugins and run them in asynchronous tasks.
  - **Api.Adapter** should connect to his destination and handle IO operation.
  - When new command appears, **Api.Adapter** sends it to **Api.IAdapterManager**  for processing.
- - **Api.IAdapterManager** uses **Api.IModuleManager** to process command.
+ - **Api.IAdapterManager** uses **Api.IHandlerManager** to process command.
- - Then, command processor(**Api.Module**) returns result to **Api.IModuleManager**,
+ - Then, command handler(**Api.Handler**) returns result to **Api.IHandlerManager**,
  - which sends it back to **Api.IAdapterManager**
  - and finally to initial **Api.Adapter**.
  -
-Modules can run long term operations, for example, to handle alive connection to minecraft server.
+Handlers can run long term operations, for example, to handle alive connection to minecraft server.
 But, usually it is request-response processing.

 Plugins should observe *CancellationToken* to abort their work.